MicrosoftDocs/Viva/Viva/learning/configure-other-content-sources.md

 A growing set of learning content providers is available through Viva Learning.
 This set may change at any time as more providers join or change their status with the program.

-Some learning sources are enabled by default and available without a premium Viva Learning license.
+Some learning sources are enabled by default and available without a Viva Suite or Viva Learning license.
 These learning sources include:

-- LinkedIn Learning select 125 courses
+- LinkedIn Learning select 125 courses or
 - Microsoft Learn
 - Microsoft 365 Training